Firestark/project/docs/about.md

 ### Status matchers

-A status matcher is a map of key, value pairs we register inside the application.
-The key can be any integer you like.
-The value must be a closure which returns a HTTP response.

-Status matchers are used to match a status returned by the procedures inside the business logic.
+With a status code the business logic communicates an arbitrary meaning to the implementation layer.
+It's the responsibility of the status matcher to match that status code and turn that arbitrary meaning into a HTTP response.

 ### Facades

 Facades give static access to technical components and are used inside the implementation layer only.
 With a facade we don't need an instance of a component but instead use the facade with a static call directly.
+Facades are really useful in situations where we want access to technical components but don't really want to inject them as function arguments.

 ### Routes